10 Basic Habits of Happy People, Backed By Research

 Balancing our professional and personal lives can be difficult sometime, and it’s always good to take a step back and reevaluate our circumstances every now and then.
 Happy lives are the ones where we strive to improve our lives and the world around us.

 While many of us might already be content with our lives, that doesn’t mean we can’t identify areas in our life where we can improve.
-One study, for instance, found that self-acceptance and exercise were two areas of happiness people practiced the least.
+One study, for instance, found that self-acceptance and exercise were two habits of happy people that were practiced the least.

 Many of us have lots of things to be grateful for, as well as opportunities to connect with others and pursue our passions.
 Sometimes we just need to remind ourselves.